Your Guide to the Thanksgiving Day Parade in Philadelphia

 Of course, the most popular place to watch is the Parkway itself, specifically the Thanksgiving Day Parade Zone at Eakins Oval.
 You’ll be at the Art Museum steps for prime viewing of all the big performances.
 Plus, there are giveaways, Dunkin’ coffee, photo ops and some family-friendly activities from parade sponsors.

 In addition to street viewing, the Logan’s Assembly Rooftop Lounge will open its doors at 8 a.m.
 Thanksgiving morning for premium viewing packages.
-Heated seating areas available for reservations include a fire pit lounges and small tables, each with their own minimum spend ranging from $250 to $600 and seating capacity of up to 12 people.
-Unlike Assembly’s normal vibe, this is a family-friendly viewing party with a breakfast spread and cash bar.
+Heated communal-style seating areas available for reservations include a fire pit lounges and small tables.
+Unlike Assembly’s normal vibe, this is a family-friendly viewing party with savory and sweet treats and an open bar (including hot cocktails).
+Standing-room tickets are $165; seated tickets are $195.

-And finally, if you aren’t up for watching the parade in person, you can watch live on 6 ABC.
+And finally, if you aren’t up for watching the parade in person, you can watch live on 6 ABC and stream on ABCNewsLive, Disney+ and Hulu.

 What to Watch